 Playlist are the most popular way to organize your songs and prepare gigs.
 In the playlist tab you can manage your playlists and edit the contents of a playlist.

 When you have selected a song in a playlist, multiple taps on the Playlist tab will alternate between the playlists overview and the currently selected playlist.

-Playlists are always displayed in alphabetical order.
+Playlists are displayed in alphabetical order by default.
+The sort order can be changed by tapping on Sort by.
 If you tap on a playlist you can edit the contents of the playlist.
 See Edit a Playlist.

 Create new playlist

 Tap on in the navigation bar and enter a name for your playlist.

 To delete a playlist, swipe it to the left and tap on the trashcan icon:

 On macOS you can also right click on a playlist to open a context menu and select Delete.

 You can rename or copy a playlist from the actions menu.
 To open the menu, swipe a playlist to the left and tap on the ... icon:

 Now you can choose to rename or duplicate a playlist.